Ground rules for guests

 - Document the issue through the Airbnb message thread, an emailed complaint from a neighbor, photos, etc.

-- Report any issues by airbnb.com/help/contact-us, or request payment for any damages through the Resolution Center.
+- Contact us to report any issues, or request payment for damages through the Resolution Center.

 - Leave an honest review with feedback so that the guest can improve for future Hosts.